This post may contain affiliate links, view our disclosure.

 To make cheesy potato skins in advance, bake the potatoes and let them cool to room temperature.
 Once they’re cool, you can store them covered in the fridge for up to 3 days.
 You can even scoop out the flesh before refrigerating, or wait and do that right before you want to stuff the potato skins.

-Then when you want to make the potato skins, all you have to is add the cheese and bacon and warm them up.
+Then when you want to make the potato skins, all you have to do is crisp them up, add the cheese and bacon, and warm them to melt the cheese.

-Cooking potato skins in the air fryer takes two steps.
+Cooking potato skins in the air fryer takes three steps.
 First, you have to bake the potatoes.
-After that, you scoop out the potato flesh, stuff the potato skins with cheese, and cook them again to melt the cheese and crisp the skin.
+After that, you scoop out the potato flesh, brush the skins with oil, and air fry until they’re starting to get crispy.
+Then, you stuff the potato skins with cheese and cook them again to melt the cheese and finish crisping the skin.
+The cooking time for this whole process in the air fryer is around 45 minutes.

 It takes about 35 to 40 minutes to make baked potatoes in the air fryer.